voxel51/fiftyone/docs/source/plugins/index.rst

 Together, Operators and Components form the building blocks of a plugin, enabling you to tailor FiftyOne to your specific use case and workflow.
 Whether you're working with images, videos, or other data types, a plugin can help you streamline your machine learning workflows and achieve better results.

-What you can and cannot do with plugins?
+What you can and cannot do with plugins
 ----------------------------------------

 Plugins in FiftyOne are a powerful way to extend and customize the functionality of the tool to suit your specific needs.
-With plugins, you can add new functionality to the FiftyOne App, render custom panels, and add custom buttons to menus.
+With plugins, you can add new functionality to the FiftyOne App, create integrations with other tools and APIs, render custom panels, and add custom buttons to menus.
 You can even add custom options to built-in options with Operators and execute custom Python code.

 However, there are also certain limitations to keep in mind when working with plugins.
 For example, plugins cannot add functionality to the SDK or trigger app functionality directly from a Python session or notebook.
 You also cannot customize built-in menus or options, or override the sidebar, viewbar, or samples grid.